handrews/OpenAPI-Specification/src/oas.md

 <a name="operationSummary"></a>summary | `string` | A short summary of what the operation does.
 For maximum readability in the swagger-ui, this field SHOULD be less than 120 characters.
 <a name="operationDescription"></a>description | `string` | A verbose explanation of the operation behavior.
 [GFM syntax](https://help.github.com/articles/github-flavored-markdown) can be used for rich text representation.
 <a name="operationExternalDocs"></a>externalDocs | [External Documentation Object](#externalDocumentationObject) | Additional external documentation for this operation.
-<a name="operationId"></a>operationId | `string` | A friendly name for the operation.
+<a name="operationId"></a>operationId | `string` | Unique string used to identify the operation.
 The id MUST be unique among all operations described in the API.
-Tools and libraries MAY use the operation id to uniquely identify an operation.
+Tools and libraries MAY use the operationId to uniquely identify an operation, therefore, it is recommended to follow common programming naming conventions.
 <a name="operationConsumes"></a>consumes | [`string`] | A list of MIME types the operation can consume.
 This overrides the [`consumes`](#swaggerConsumes) definition at the Swagger Object.
 An empty value MAY be used to clear the global definition.
 Value MUST be as described under [Mime Types](#mimeTypes).
 <a name="operationProduces"></a>produces | [`string`] | A list of MIME types the operation can produce.
 This overrides the [`produces`](#swaggerProduces) definition at the Swagger Object.
 An empty value MAY be used to clear the global definition.
 Value MUST be as described under [Mime Types](#mimeTypes).
 <a name="operationParameters"></a>parameters | [[Parameter Object](#parameterObject) <span>&#124;</span> [Reference Object](#referenceObject)] | A list of parameters that are applicable for this operation.
 If a parameter is already defined at the [Path Item](#pathItemParameters), the new definition will override it, but can never remove it.
 The list MUST NOT include duplicated parameters.
 A unique parameter is defined by a combination of a [name](#parameterName) and [location](#parameterIn).
 The list can use the [Reference Object](#referenceObject) to link to parameters that are defined at the [Swagger Object's parameters](#swaggerParameters).
 There can be one "body" parameter at most.